Low-threshold response of a scintillating xenon bubble chamber to nuclear and electronic recoils: Previous Experiments and Motivation

 The ability of a bubble chamber to reject ER events is paramount to the scientific goals of dark matter and CE$\nu$NS detection.
 Bubble chambers are intrinsically less sensitive to ER events than NRs, in part due to the lower stopping power of ERs~\cite{COUPP:2008vjl}.
 The recent PICO ER studies have made the most careful characterizations of bubble chamber $\gamma$-ray response to date as dark matter searches seek to operate at ever lower thresholds~\cite{ERpaper}.
 One key result of the recent studies is the realization that $\gamma$-ray sensitivity is dominated by photoabsorption (and subsequent Auger cascades) in any molecular fluid containing a high-Z atom (e.g., CF$_3$I~\cite{ERpaper}) or high-Z contaminant (e.g., xenon dissolved in C$_3$F$_8$~\cite{DBCAuger}).

 In 2017, XeBC observed for the first time coincident bubble nucleation and scintillation from NRs~\cite{XeBC} without the bubble nucleation by photoabsorption seen in xenon-contaminated C$_3$F$_8$.
-This paper presents results from low-threshold (high-superheat) XeBC data taken in the year following the 2017 publication, as described in Section~\ref{S:methods}, with NR- and ER-analyses in the style of the above PICO analyses presented in Section~\ref{S:results}.
-Section~\ref{sec:thresholds} uses an approach similar to~\cite{PICONR} to constrain the NR nucleation efficiency in xenon at Seitz thresholds between 0.9~and 2.1~keV.
+This paper presents new results from low-threshold (high-superheat) XeBC data taken in the year following the 2017 publication, as described in Sec.~\ref{S:methods}, with NR and ER analyses in the style of the above PICO analyses presented in Sec.~\ref{S:results}.
+Section~\ref{sec:thresholds} presents constraints on the NR nucleation efficiency in xenon at Seitz thresholds between 0.9~and 2.1~keV.
+This analysis takes an approach similar to Ref.~\cite{PICONR}, making minimal assumptions regarding the dependence of nucleation efficiency on either recoil energy or thermodynamic state.
 Section~\ref{gammas} gives upper limits on XeBC's sensitivity to ER events at Seitz thresholds down to 0.5~keV.
 No evidence for bubble nucleation by $\gamma$-ray photoabsorption is seen, extending the disparity between xenon and the molecular fluids studied by PICO.